 A vain little gesture to counterbalance the closure of Britain's pubs at a rate of hundreds every year.
 This Twitterbot posts the name of a randomly-generated establishment every six hours, named for dead kings, auspicious local events, magical creatures: new/old boozers, gastropubs and open-fire snugs to spring up in all the steadily-opening gaps.

 Bonfire Dog is available for interdisciplinary consultancy and associate work in the heritage, not-for-profit, charity and academic sectors.
 I can advise and partner on narrative design, interactive design, web design, writing and editing, research, audience analysis and engagement, installation/exhibition design, artistic interventions, workshops and teaching, interpretation and interpretative planning and much else.

-Past clients include ATS Heritage, Jam Creative, the British Library, CreativeWorks London, Elbow Productions, the Museum Of Witchcraft & Magic, the Woodland Trust, Shelter UK, MCN, Museum in A Box, PiC, TGAC, National Museum Wales, Electric Mountain, Bucks County Museum, and the National Justice Museum.
+Past clients include ATS Heritage, Jam Creative, the British Library, CreativeWorks London, Elbow Productions, the Museum Of Witchcraft & Magic, the Woodland Trust, Shelter UK, MCN, Museum in A Box, PiC, TGAC, National Museum Wales, Electric Mountain, Bucks County Museum, English Heritage and the National Justice Museum.

 The multimodal vignette of a 19th century.

 An x-year project begun whilst serving as Interactive-Writer-In-Residence at the British Library.
 Centering around the simple biography of Isaak Scinbank, a forgotten Victorian sailor, dilletante fisherman and rescuer of Sir John Franklin, the famously disaparated Arctic explorer, the work straddles handbound manuscripts, digital cairns, pen-and-ink drawings, musical recordings, fictional scholarship, physical artefacts, online mappings and some very hard biscuits in an attempt to demonstrate the impossibility of history.